Report to School

 What happens after I report?

-If you choose to report directly to Connie by speaking with her in person, she will explain to you your options and the associated procedures.
+If you choose to report directly to Kathleen by speaking with her in person, she will explain to you your options and the associated procedures.
 She will also provide you with information about academic, housing, or safety related accommodations that you may want or need.